-This is partly due to the fact that MNOs provide various tariff plans targeting different customer groups whilst call rates vary according to the network of the called party, time of the call and usage profiles.
-The calling party would also lack awareness of the terminating network as a mobile number may be ported by the called party without the knowledge of the calling party.
-These two factors could therefore be seen as hindering the calling party's ability to make effective use of the by-pass options mentioned above.
+This is partly due to the fact that MNOs provide various tariff plans targeting different customer groups whilst the applicable call rates vary according to the network of the called party, time of the call and usage profiles.
+The calling party would also lack awareness of the terminating network, given that a mobile number may be ported by the called party without the knowledge of the calling party.
+These two factors could therefore be seen as hindering the calling party's ability to make effective use of the by-pass options discussed in more detail below.